-The post that tries to find some financial upside to being single.
+The post that tries to find some financial perks to being single.
 It’s a Valentine’s special!

 The joy of being single is more about being slumped on the sofa in front of the TV, watching a poor-quality horror film as crisp residue gathers in the folds of your dressing gown.
 And your unkempt hair parts in a manner that makes you look a bit like King Charles I (or is that just me?).

-Whichever resonates more with you, the lifestyle pluses of being single are easy to pinpoint: You can generally travel when and where you want, be as slovenly as you want, socialise only according to your own calendar (although I’m sure many people in couples will happily attest to the fact that this isn’t just a lifestyle you can enjoy whilst single).
+Whichever resonates more with you, the lifestyle pluses of being single are easy to pinpoint: You can generally travel when and where you want, be as slovenly as you want, socialise only according to your own calendar.
+Although I’m sure many people in couples will happily attest to the fact that this isn’t just a lifestyle you can enjoy whilst single.
+However, living alone is bloody great.

 What is harder to establish are the financial benefits of being single.
-So many costs are literally doubled (e.g. rent or mortgage) whilst others (such as the grocery bill) are more expensive when you can’t bulk buy for two (check out the 7 Worst Things About Living Alone).
+So many costs are literally doubled (e.g. rent or mortgage).
+Others (such as the grocery bill) are more expensive when you can’t bulk buy for two (check out the 7 Worst Things About Living Alone).

 But here are the financial pros of being single I’ve managed to come up with…